 This copycat recipe for Olive Garden Chicken Gnocchi Soup is the ultimate winter comfort food!
 Pillows of potato gnocchi are mixed with a medley of fresh veggies, white meat chicken, and a deliciously creamy broth.

-Copycat Olive Garden Chicken Gnocchi Soup
+Variations on Chicken and Gnocchi Soup

 Gnocchi is an Italian potato dumpling that has a subtle flavor that adapts to what it cooks with, and a decadently soft consistency.